remi-cbd/pynft/doc/DOCUMENTATION.md

 Welcome to PyNFT's documentation.

 PyNFT is a collection of classes designed to facilitate the manipulation of NFTables in python.

-It is wrapped around the JSON-NFTables python executor (named python3-nftables).
+It is wrapped around the JSON-NFTables python executor (python3-nftables).

+The *PROTOCOL* file lists all data structures and enumeratable values used in JSON-NFTables.

-You can find links to NFTables' documentation, tutorials, and source code at the end of this file
+NFTables documentation can be found at the end of this file.